-A template letter to use if you aren’t still paying for the item
+A template letter to use if you have paid for the item

 Here is a template letter asking for a refund on two items which you have finished paying for.

 Change this letter so it talks about what you bought, when, and the problems you had.
 Delete bits that don’t apply to you.
-You can change it a lot – it’s just to get you started!
+You can change this letter a lot – it’s just to get you started!

 Also include your name, current address, current email address, and give your old details if any of these have changed since you bought the items.